tzolnai/tobii_calibration/README.md

 python setup.py install
 ```

-For installing it with a non english language (only Hungarian translation is supported by now):
+For installing it with a non english language run the following command
+(only Hungarian translation is supported by now):

 ```
 python setup.py install --lang hu
 ```